crisisfighters/crisisfighters.org/content/what-else/ideas.md

 ### You can make this happen by helping with the design, implementation, Stripe or setting up a legal entity
 * Technical implementation is trivial
 * It’s not clear yet whether this requires a lot of book-keeping or if it can be set up without a legal entity.
 Please reach out if you know more!

+# Platform to let startup professionals help NGOs
+* Most NGOs have big needs when it comes to collecting, storing and analyzing data, project management, software engineering.
+* A small organization could match up NGOs and professionals in startups.
+This can work bottom-up by asking people to invest their private time and top-down with senior management (e.g. companies providing office space outside work hours to employees to help NGOs or (voluntarily) allocating work time to helping NGOs).

 # Monthly Crisis Mitigation Meetups in Hamburg and Berlin, Germany
 > Meeting monthly to share the latest science and discuss strategy